daattali/beautiful-jekyll/_posts/2020-02-03-teach-python-and-r.md

 ### Summary

-Over the last 4 years we have experimented and oberved our teaching practices and student learning in a data science program that teaches both R & Python.
+Over the last 4 years we have experimented and observed our teaching practices and student learning in a data science program that teaches both R & Python.
 We believe that teaching the two leading languages used in industry and academia for data analysis provides our students with a competitive edge and more opportunities once they graduate from MDS and search for their first data science job.
-However, we also believe that integrating R & Python into a data science program should not be done haphazardly that and care and concientiousness must be taken to do this sucessfully.
+However, we also believe that integrating R & Python into a data science program should not be done haphazardly that and care and conscientiousness must be taken to do this successfully.
 We end here with our top four recommendations for those who are considering doing this for their data science programs:

 1. Carefully choose tools that work well with both languages, and skip the ones that don't.

 2. Expect students to have a heterogeneous knowledge base that may differ between languages, and design exercises to address this.

-3. Teach the R'isms and the Python'isms and have the students compare and contrast them.
+3. Teach the R-isms and the Python-isms and have the students compare and contrast them.
 Also, assess them on this!

 4. Structure the program so students repeatedly practice both languages, and avoid gaps in one language if possible!